loopyengineeringco/Daly2Sofar/README.md

 - Need to figure out how to obtain battery cycles from BMS.
 - Tidy up code/refactor where poss.
 - Longer term stability testing.

+# Notes/links

+Using SMA_CAN_protocol.pdf for the CAN IDs and data format info (google will find you the PDF)

+Using https://cryptii.com/pipes/integer-encoder for working out hex values

+VIEW TEXT > DECODE INTEGER (LITTLE ENDIAN) U16 > VIEW BYTES HEX GROUPED BY BYTES

+https://www.scadacore.com/tools/programming-calculators/online-hex-converter/ for checking hex values